 RESIDENT HUNTING, COMBO OR SPORTSMAN’S LICENSE is required for all resident hunters 16 years of age or older, except when hunting or fishing on one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household.

 NONRESIDENT HUNTING, COMBO or SPORTSMAN’S LICENSE is required for all nonresident hunters, except nonresident small game hunters that are under 16.
-All nonresident big game hunters must obtain a harvest record (deer and turkey) and those 16 and older must possess a big game license (included in Sportsman’s License).
+All nonresident big game hunters must obtain a harvest record (alligator, deer and turkey) and those 16 and older must possess a big game license (included in Sportsman’s License).

-HARVEST RECORD (DEER & TURKEY) is required for any person who hunts deer or turkey, regardless of age.
+HARVEST RECORD (Alligator, DEER & TURKEY) is required for any person who hunts alligator, deer or turkey, regardless of age.
 The Harvest Record is only valid for a single year and may be obtained on or after March 1 for the upcoming season.
-Harvest must be recorded before moving the animal from the site of the kill, and reported online or by telephone within 72 hours.
-See Deer Hunting Regulations regarding recording (checking) your deer or turkey.
+Harvest must be recorded before moving the animal from the site of the kill, and reported online or by telephone within 24 hours.
+See Hunting Information.

-ALLIGATOR HARVEST PERMIT is required to harvest an alligator.
-All persons accompanying or assisting an alligator permit holder will need a valid hunting license.
-A free permit is available for Lifetime Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License, and Resident Optional Youth Sportman’s License holders selected for an Alligator Quota hunt.
+ALLIGATOR HARVEST PERMIT is required to harvest an alligator (permittee must also be selected through the alligator quota hunt process).
+All persons accompanying or assisting an alligator permit holder need a valid hunting license.
+A free permit is available for Lifetime Sportsman’s License, Disability Sportsman’s License, Disability Hunting License, Honorary License, and Resident Optional Youth Sportsman’s License holders selected for an Alligator Quota hunt.

 Big game license is required, in addition to a valid Hunting License, for hunting deer, turkey, or bear.
 The Big Game License is not required by resident hunters hunting one’s own land or land owned by immediate family (blood or dependent relationship) residing in the same household, resident or nonresident persons under the age of 16, or anyone who possesses an Honorary, Sportsman’s, or Lifetime Sportsman’s License.
 A Harvest Record is required to hunt deer or turkey.